cldwalker/rbenv-plugin/README.md

 ## Credits

-Started on awesome @relevance fridays!
+* Started on awesome @relevance fridays!
+* Thanks to pull requests from: @yb66